sigasi/sigasi_insights/content/releasenotes/sigasi-5.02.md

 ### Empty Concatenation and Assignment Pattern

-Only queues and associative arrays can be initialized by an empty concatenation or an empty assignment pattern.
+Only queues and dynamic arrays can be initialized by an empty concatenation or an empty assignment pattern.

 {{< figure src="/img/releasenotes/5.2/EmptyConcatenationAndAssignmentPattern.png" link="/img/releasenotes/5.2/EmptyConcatenationAndAssignmentPattern.png" title="Forbidden use of concatenation and assignment pattern" class="uk-align-center" >}}